Land of Palaces, Forests, and Culture

 Jampui Hills Sacred Sites

-Hilltop sacred sites and groves in Mizoram, traditionally revered and worshipped by local tribal communities.
+Hilltop sacred sites in Tripura, traditionally revered by local tribal communities.

 Ambassa Sacred Groves